 But enough about Sanders.
 The present blog is about Wolff’s understanding of socialism and his manner of thinking.
 Wolff is on record claiming that the Soviet Union was “state capitalist,” for example in his book, co-authored with Stephen Resnick, Class Theory and History.
 But he also shifts his definition to fit his argument.

-In challenging Wolff’s understanding of socialism, I bring to this blog some material I published back in 2003 in the journal Nature, Society, and Thought.
+In challenging Wolff’s understanding of socialism, I bring to this blog an argument I published back in 2003 in the journal Nature, Society, and Thought.
 Renick and Wolff’s book had just come out and I was surprised to see the state capitalist thesis reappear.
 Theories that the Soviet Union was something other than socialist roamed the periphery of left academia and politics throughout the twentieth century.
 Hillel Ticktin argued that the USSR was neither capitalist nor socialist.
 In his view, the Soviet Union was a historical cul-de-sac, a peculiar and moribund social formation.
 Antonio Carlo and Umberto Melotti both argued that, while not capitalist, the USSR was not socialist, either.
 Echoing the earlier theories of James Burnham and Max Shachtman, Carlo and Melotti claimed that it was a bureaucratic collectivist alternative to capitalism.
 In their view, the Soviet Union embodied a new mode of production.
 Tony Cliff and Raya Dunayevskaya, among others, maintained that the Soviet Union was, paradoxically, what communists struggled to negate—a capitalist social formation.

 I felt then, as I do now, that it is important to address the character of the Soviet Union, because the Soviet Union is the paradigm of actually-existing socialist society for a lot of socialists, but also for bourgeois propagandists.
 Whatever it was, the Soviet Union was markedly different from the countries of the capitalist world economy.